osmntahir/SmartTill-Microservices-Java-SpringBoot/readme.md

     - `POST /campaign/add` - Add a new campaign to the system.
     - `PUT /campaign/update/{id}` - Update details of a campaign by ID.
     - `DELETE /campaign/delete/{id}` - Remove a campaign by ID.

-#### **Campaign Product Endpoints**

-These endpoints manage the association of campaigns with products in sales:

-- **Endpoints**:
-    - `GET /campaign-product/getAll` - Retrieve all campaign-product associations.
-    - `POST /campaign-product/add` - Add a new campaign-product association.
+    - `POST /campaign/addProducts/{campaignId}` - Add products to a campaign.
-    - `PUT /campaign-product/update/{id}` - Update details of a campaign-product association by ID.
+    - `DELETE /campaign/removeProducts/{campaignId}` - Remove products from a campaign.
-    - `DELETE /campaign-product/delete/{id}` - Remove a campaign-product association by ID.
+    - `DELETE /campaign/removeAllProducts/{campaignId}` - Remove all products from a campaign.

 ### **Report Service**